 The maximum speed of our rotary sensors depends upon its torque rating.
 Please refer to the data sheets for specific details.
 Should you require faster speeds please consult us.

 For most applications we have found flexible membrane couplings to be the most suitable as shown in our installation guide for rotary sensors.
 However, the choice of couplings is dependent on each individual application and therefore we do not recommend any specific coupling.

 I only need a torque sensor for a short time.

 My sensor is faulty and I think I need to have it calibrated, serviced or repaired.
 What should I do?

-Please contact us to discuss the fault as it may be something straightforward that we can help you with over the phone.
-However, if it requires calibrating, servicing or repairing, you will be advised to return it to us for any work.
-When returning any equipment please ensure it is adequately packaged and insured.
+Please contact us to discuss the fault as it may be something straightforward that we can help you with.
+Should it require a calibration, service or repair, we will advise you to return it to us for any work.
+Please make sure your equipment is adequately packaged and insured.